Tax minimisation

 How much can I save through tax minimisation?

-Potentially 20-30% of your tax bill through proper strategies.
+Potentially up to 30% of your tax bill through proper strategies.
 The exact amount depends on your situation and the strategies implemented.

 Should I do my own tax planning?

-Basic strategies yes, but seek professional advice for complex situations.
+Basic strategies yes, but seek personalised professional advice when you are unsure.
 Tax laws are complex and change frequently.

 How often should I review my tax strategy?